 - Preheat oven to 450° F. Adjust rack to lower position.
 Place Dutch oven inside.
 Preheat for 30 minutes.

-- When oven is ready, carefully place the parchment paper with dough inside the Dutch oven.
+- When oven is ready, make a cut in the center of the dough with a sharp knife and carefully place the parchment paper with dough inside the Dutch oven.
+Add two ice cubes to the Dutch oven (in between the parchment and the side of the pot).
 Cover with Dutch oven lid and bake for 30 minutes.
-Remove lid and bake 7 to 10 minutes more or until the top is golden brown, has cracks.
+Remove lid and bake for 10 to 15 minutes OR until the top is golden brown.

-- Carefully remove Dutch oven from oven.
+- When the timer is up, carefully remove Dutch oven from oven.
 Remove parchment paper with bread and place on a wooden cutting board.
-Let cool completely.
+Let cool completely before slicing.

 Notes